josharsh/LearnDocker/README.md

 # Your First Contribution
-In case you have additions to the concepts, codebase, or anything relevant, You're most welcome to open an issue, followed by opening a pull request.
-You are again welcome to report a mistake in the existing content, and code obselete issues.
+In case you have additions to the concepts, codebase, or anything relevant, you're most welcome to open an issue, followed by opening a pull request.
+You are again welcome to report a mistake in the existing content, and code obsolete issues.

 ### Know More about open Source Contributions: